Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 Kolovesi National Park was formed by the Ice Age and is known for its rugged, rocky, and sheer cliffs framing the network of islands and rapids in the Saimaa Lake System and the narrow lake channels that form it.

-Equipment rentals are available in the park, in addition to camping grounds and rentals.
+Equipment rentals are available in the park in addition to camping grounds and rentals.
 The majority of the park is formed by the islands of Mantysalo and Vaajsalo.

-You may also catch glimpse of the endangered and unique Saimaa Ringed Seal as you explore the coast.
+You may also catch a glimpse of the endangered and unique Saimaa Ringed seal as you explore the coast.
+On Ukonvouri Hill, you can explore ancient rock paintings dating back 5,000 years during the Comb Ware era.

 19. Kemi